 - Debtor’s prison has a long-term negative affect on a charged Ohioan’s mental, social, and physical health.

 With such facts presented to them, the Ohio Supreme Court took action in February 2015.
 They sent a new bench card listing the rules of imprisoning a debtor of the state’s judges.
 The bench card offers alternative to jail time for Ohioans, which include community service, a payment plan, or having a driver’s license suspended until charges have been cleared.
 Though the problem may not be completely eradicated, the acknowledgement and education about the topic will hopefully reduce wrongful imprisonment for citizens unable to pay court fines.

-At The Koffel Law Firm, we believe it is important for judges and citizens to know and abide by the law.
+At Koffel Brininger Nesbitt, we believe it is important for judges and citizens to know and abide by the law.
 We believe being well informed both of the law and of consequences will help alleviate wrongful incarceration.
 No one should have to suffer injustice because of ignorance.